RightToAskOrg/bulletin-board/README.md

 root is really a list of these elements.
 This means publishing a root hash is a relatively minor operation, very similar to a git commit object.

+Many Merkle tree implementations bunch all nodes together into one tree at the point of publication, and ensure that that tree is present in future published trees.
+This common approach has the advantage that a published root is simpler as it only has one item in it, so an inclusion proof for a prior published root is just an inclusion proof for that one item instead of several items.
+However that approach leads to unbalanced binary trees, and often poor performance and/or complexity for inclusion proofs for old entries with respect to new published roots.
+The approach used in this library guarantees simple log N size inclusion proofs.

 ## Example

 The following picture from the demo shows the status after submitting three entries, A, B, and C, and